planetscale/laravel-example/README.md

 Seeing a "_Your database is not connected._" message instead of a success message?
 There are multiple things to check

 1. Certificates: It is essential that the `MYSQL_ATTR_SSL_CA` variable in your `.env` file points to a list of valid SSL certificates.
 Please double check that `/etc/ssl/cert.pem` exists or that you point it to a valid destination (like `/etc/ssl/certs/ca-certificates.crt` if you are running on Ubuntu).
+Otherwise, you will see error messages like "_trying to connect via (null)_".

 2. Database name and state: Please double check that your database is not currently sleeping (and wake it up otherwise).